Bridging Sensor Gaps via Attention Gated Tuning for Hyperspectral Image Classification: Experiments

 \begin{itemize}

-\item \textbf{Conventional fine-tuning strategy tailored for ConvNets proves ineffective in our scenario.} As shown in Fig~\ref{fig:TF_vs}, the Fine-tune strategy not only fails to yield any improvement but also negatively affects the final results.
-We hypothesize that this lack of improvement can be attributed to the fundamental differences between the information learned by ConvNets and Transformer methods.
-ConvNets learn a set of filter parameters from the training data.
+\item \textbf{Conventional fine tuning strategy tailored for ConvNets proves ineffective on the cross-sensor HSI data.} As shown in Fig.~\ref{fig:TF_comparison}, Fine-tune strategy not only fails to yield any improvement but also negatively affects the final results.
+We hypothesize this phenomenon can be attributed to the fundamental differences between the information learned by ConvNets and transformer architectures.
+ConvNets learn a set of filter parameters from training data.
 The process of feature extraction in ConvNets is static.
-Differing from this, Transformer architectures learn relationships between pixels, capturing global dependencies in the data.
-Transformer is a data-driven model and its feature extraction process is dynamic, which is more sensitive to the difference between dataset used for pretraining and the new target dataset.
-Unfortunately, there are obvious differences among HSI datasets, which consequently hinder the effectiveness of fine-tuning.
+Differing from this, transformer architectures learn relationships between pixels, capturing global dependencies in the data.
+The transformer is a data-driven model with a dynamic feature extraction process, making it more sensitive to differences between pretrain dataset and target dataset.
+Unfortunately, there are obvious differences among cross-sensor HSI datasets, which consequently hinder effectiveness of fine tuning.